 TradeLens was launched to help modernize the world’s supply chain ecosystems.
 And we believe that the only way to ensure sustainable innovation in shipping is to have ALL industry players to adopt the same technology solution and become inter-connected.
 Blockchain seems to be the best technology to ensure that.
 But there is a long way ahead until we see that enough industry players have joined the cause to get the real benefits for the connected global commerce.

 Think of it this way: when your container is shipped from Rotterdam to Nairobi, then every single party on the way, including the customs in Mombasa, has to be connected to blockchain to ensure transparency and safety of the shipment.

-Also, when we speak about blockchain application in shipping, we consider operations and documentation process.
+Also, when we speak about blockchain applications in shipping, we consider the operations and documentation processes.

 At this moment, it is not clear if the TradeLens solution will be used in the freight rate management or applied to other commercial processes in shipping – as this is sensitive data that is not openly shared between competitors.
 Especially, with Maersk Line being at the top of this blockchain pyramid, it is doubtful that this technology will be used as a sales automation tool.